-Listen to your body.
-You may be tempted to "work through the pain" of psoriasis and psoriatic arthritis, but overdoing it can trigger exhaustion, and potentially worsen the flare.
+You may be tempted to "work through the pain" of psoriasis and PsA, but overdoing it can trigger exhaustion and potentially worsen symptoms.
 Instead, set priorities and pace yourself.
-List your tasks in order of importance, and do the most important ones while you feel strongest and most energetic.
+List your tasks in order of importance and do the most important ones when you feel strongest and most energetic.

-Understand that psoriasis is only one part of them.
-Their performance is the key factor—not the disease.
-Everyone has off days, and people with psoriasis are no exception.
+Someone's performance is the key factor — not the disease.
+Everyone has off days, and people with psoriatic disease are no exception.